The World is Triangular

 I hope that you understood anything of that.
 Anyway, let’s go back to the photos.

-I was very careful when I have placed my camera in this place.
+I was very careful when I placed my camera in this place.
 I did not want to deteriorate the walls of the Apollo temple ruins of Pompeii.
 We visited it in the midst the pandemic.
 The site was almost empty.
 We were wandering alone through the silent ancient Roman streets. it was a strange and unique experience.

 The marble floor is like a mirror in the Grand Trianon palace in Versailles.
 I look at those columns and – thinking of Pompeii – wonder, how will they look like in two thousand years.